peteash10/blog.peteashton.com/_pages/about.md

 ---

-Minimal Mistakes is designed, developed, and maintained by Michael Rose.
-Just another boring, tattooed, designer from Buffalo New York.

 My name is [Pete Ashton](http://peteashton.com).
 I used to blog a lot.
 I stopped for a while but the voices in my head got too crazy so now I'm blogging again to try and quell them.